ai-wordsmith/wordsmith-alexa-starter-python/README.md

 ## Other Resources
 In some instances, it may be impossible or impractical to use a Lambda to respond to your Alexa Skills requests.
 The links below are intended to provide assistance with non-Lambda based response processing.

-[*Flask*](https://github.com/pallets/flask): Flask is a great general purpose library to get a server up and running quickly to respond to Alexa Skills requests.
+[Flask](https://github.com/pallets/flask): Flask is a great general purpose library to get a server up and running quickly to respond to Alexa Skills requests.

-[*Flask-Ask*](https://github.com/johnwheeler/flask-ask): A fork of Flask developed specifically for handling Alexa Skills requests.
+[Flask-Ask](https://github.com/johnwheeler/flask-ask): A fork of Flask developed specifically for handling Alexa Skills requests.
 If you do not need a fully custom solution, this is probably a great package to start with.

-[*Wordsmith Full SDK*](https://github.com/ai-wordsmith/wordsmith-python-sdk): The full Python SDK for developing with the Wordsmith NLG Platform.
+[Wordsmith Full SDK](https://github.com/ai-wordsmith/wordsmith-python-sdk): The full Python SDK for developing with the Wordsmith NLG Platform.